willcl-ark/lnproxy/README.md

 You will see printed a list of available commands for later reference.
 Of note you should remember that it is possible to shutdown all three nodes and bitcoind from a single command, `stop_ln` and cleanup everything with `cleanup_ln`.

+## Quick run

+Using the helper functions in the c-lightning/contrib/startup_script.sh let you get set up faster.
+Run in approximately this sequence as necessary:

+    start_ln
+    connect_ln
+    channel_ln

+After these commands have completed, you can move right onto the [payments](#payments) or [spontaneous sends](#spontaneous-sends) sections below to start making payments.

+## Command-by-command

-We can now start all 3 lightning nodes with a single command:
+First, we start all 3 lightning nodes with a single helper command:

     start_ln